NegarKaviani/Interaktiv-e-Learning-React/README.md

 # E-Learning Courses

-This project let you download and watch online courses in e-Learning field.
+This project let you download and watch online courses in e-Learning fields.

 ## Available Scripts